What Is the 'One Bite Rule'?

-- The animal has tendencies to act in a harmful or dangerous way,
+- The domestic animal has tendencies to act in a harmful or dangerous way;

-- The owner or caretaker knew or should have known about the animal's dangerous tendencies, and
+- The owner or caretaker, which could be a dog walker or kennel company, knew or should have known about the animal's dangerous tendencies; and

-- The animal's dangerous tendencies caused damages to a person or property.
+- The animal's dangerous tendencies caused damage to a person or property.

-Although it's called the “one bite" rule, this theory of liability can apply to other types of harm, like when a dog knocks over a child.
-Also, it may apply to the first time an animal bites someone if the animal's dangerous tendencies were otherwise apparent.
-However, the injured person may be barred from recovering damages, if the owner or caretaker can show that the injured person provoked the animal or was trespassing at the time of the attack.
+Although it's called the “one bite" rule, this theory of liability can apply to other types of harm.
+One example is if a dog knocks over a child.
+It may also apply to the first time an animal bites someone if the animal's dangerous tendencies were otherwise plain to see.
+An injured person cannot recover damages in most states if the defendant shows the victim was trespassing or provoking the animal.

 Ways To Show Prior Knowledge of an Animal's Viciousness

 Have Specific Questions About the "One Bite" Rule?
 Ask a Lawyer

-Regardless of whether an animal attacked you or your pet attacked someone, knowing which laws and rules of liability apply to your case can be confusing.
+Regardless of whether an animal attacks you or your pet attacks someone, knowing which laws and rules of liability apply to your case can be stressful.
 You also may not have much experience gathering evidence or assessing the strengths of your claims.
-Get a better handle on your case by speaking to a local personal injury attorney who's familiar with the "one bite" rule and the legal ramifications of animal attacks in general.
+Get a better handle on your case by speaking to a local personal injury attorney familiar with the "one bite" rule, strict liability rule, and personal injury law in animal attacks.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help